Answering Your Frequently Asked Questions

 What if I already substituted an ingredient and it was really good?

 Ok, I’m curious…what recipe and what ingredient?
 I’d love to know, so I can add it to the recipe notes!
-Comment on that blog post, or send me an email at kara@iscreamforbuttercream.com
+Comment on that blog post, or send me an email.

-I’m make a cake for a wedding or another very special occasion and I don’t want anything to go wrong.
-Can you promise me the cake will turn out perfect?
+I’m making a cake for a wedding or another very special occasion and I don’t want anything to go wrong.
+Can you promise me the cake will turn out perfectly?
 I get it, weddings and really important events are very special and we all want things to go perfectly.

-But, I am only human and cannot promise everything will turn out perfect…there are just too many factors.
+But, I am only human and cannot promise that everything will turn out perfectly…there are just too many factors that go into baking and decorating cakes.

 My best advice for big events is to always test out a recipe you’ve never made way before the event.
 That has always served me well.